29.3. Perspectives on Science seminar with Harold Kincaid

 Author bio:

-At the next Perspectives on Science seminar on Monday 28.3., Monika Krause (LSE) will give a presentation titled “Model Cases: On Canonical Research Objects and Sites”.
-The seminar takes place in Zoom from 14:15 to 15:45.
+At the next Perspectives on Science seminar on Monday 22.3., Uskali Mäki (University of Helsinki) will give a presentation titled “Modelling and functions: within and without”.
+The seminar takes place in Zoom from 2 to 4 pm.

 Perspectives on Science is a weekly research seminar which brings together experts from science studies and philosophy of science.
 It is organized by TINT – Centre for Philosophy of Social Science at the University of Helsinki.
 More information about the seminar here.